-- 2. Most process cleanup could be done by either exit or wait.
-It turns out that exit must be the one to close the open files.
-Why?
-The answer involves pipes. - 3.
-Implement semaphores in xv6 without using sleep and wakeup (but it is OK to use spin locks).
+- 2. Implement semaphores in xv6 without using sleep and wakeup (but it is OK to use spin locks).
 Replace the uses of sleep and wakeup in xv6 with semaphores.
-Judge the result. - 4.
-Fix the race mentioned above between kill and sleep, so that a kill that occurs after the victim's sleep loop checks p->killed but before it calls sleep results in the victim abandoning the current system call. - 5.
-Design a plan so that every sleep loop checks p->killed so that, for example, a process that is in the virtio driver can return quickly from the while loop if it is killed by another process. - 6.
+Judge the result. - 3.
+Fix the race mentioned above between kill and sleep, so that a kill that occurs after the victim's sleep loop checks p->killed but before it calls sleep results in the victim abandoning the current system call. - 4.
+Design a plan so that every sleep loop checks p->killed so that, for example, a process that is in the virtio driver can return quickly from the while loop if it is killed by another process. - 5.
 Modify xv6 to use only one context switch when switching from one process's kernel thread to another, rather than switching through the scheduler thread.
 The yielding thread will need to select the next thread itself and call swtch.
-The challenges will be to prevent multiple cores from executing the same thread accidentally; to get the locking right; and to avoid deadlocks.

-- 7. Modify xv6's scheduler to use the RISC-V WFI (wait for interrupt) instruction when no processes are runnable.
-Try to ensure that, any time there are runnable processes waiting to run, no cores are pausing in WFI. - 8.
-The lock p->lock protects many invariants, and when looking at a particular piece of xv6 code that is protected by p->lock, it can be difficult to figure out which invariant is being enforced.
-Design a plan that is more clean by splitting p->lock into several locks.
+The challenges will be to prevent multiple cores from executing the same thread accidentally; to get the locking right; and to avoid deadlocks. - 6.
+Modify xv6's scheduler to use the RISC-V WFI (wait for interrupt) instruction when no processes are runnable.
+Try to ensure that, any time there are runnable processes waiting to run, no cores are pausing in WFI.